7Ragnarok7/DEDMAP/README.md

 ```
  - By default, a TCP scan will be performed if no options are provided.

- - -t option must be exclusively used if any other option is used like -p or -v or -s.
+ - -t option must be exclusively provided if any other option is used like -p or -v or -n.

  - By default, the top 1024 ports will be scanned if no ports are specified.